astronomer/docs/astro/best-practices/cross-deployment-dependencies.md

 ## Best practice guidance

 Astro Alerts and Airflow Datasets are the best methods for implementing cross-deployment dependencies.
-The `dagRuns` endpoint of the Airflow API can also be used for this purpose, but it is less flexible than the other methods and not recommended.
+The `dagRuns` endpoint of the Airflow API can also be used for this purpose and might be appropriate in cases where you want tasks that do not update datasets to trigger DAGs.
+This method will not be covered here, but you can implement it by following the guidance in [Airflow REST API](https://docs.astronomer.io/astro/airflow-api#trigger-a-dag-run).

 To determine whether an Astro Alert or the Datasets feature is the right solution for your use case, consider the following guidance.